How Do You Breathe When Lifting Weights

 The Valsalva maneuver is a technique where you hold your breath while contracting your abdominal muscles, increasing intra-abdominal pressure.
 While it can significantly enhance core stability during heavy lifts, it also poses risks if performed incorrectly.
 The maneuver involves closing your glottis (the opening between your vocal cords), which prevents air from escaping your lungs.
 This increases pressure in your chest cavity, which can temporarily reduce blood flow to the heart.

 When done correctly and briefly, the Valsalva maneuver can be a powerful tool for stabilizing your spine and preventing injuries.
-However, holding your breath for too long can cause a sudden drop in blood pressure when you exhale, leading to dizziness or even fainting.
-It is generally recommended to use the Valsalva maneuver only during the most challenging part of a lift and to exhale as soon as you pass the sticking point.
+That said, holding your breath for too long can cause a sudden drop in blood pressure when you exhale, leading to dizziness or even fainting.
+Here's the thing — it is generally recommended to use the Valsalva maneuver only during the most challenging part of a lift and to exhale as soon as you pass the sticking point.
 For beginners or those with cardiovascular issues, it’s often safer to avoid the Valsalva maneuver altogether and focus on controlled breathing throughout the lift.

 Comprehensive Overview of Breathing Techniques